Goh60H/GameOpenPreAlpha/README.md

 ⚠️ **Note:**

-This build has only been cooked for Windows, so it will run exclusively on that operating system.
+This game has only been tested on Windows, for it is the operating system I use when developing.

+If a version does not work on any operating system, I kindly request to have an e-mail sent to rpgdevcontact@gmail.com.
+I thank your cooperation in advance.

 ---